 - CUI marking and dissemination responsibilities

-Getting your workforce ready for this training is a critical part of Cybersecurity Maturity Model Certification (CMMC) and DoD compliance.
-Working with a compliance advisor will help you streamline your training program and ensure all staff are ready to protect CUI proactively.
+Preparing your workforce with this training is also a critical step toward Cybersecurity Maturity Model Certification (CMMC) and overall DoD compliance.
+Partnering with a compliance advisor can help streamline your program and ensure your staff are equipped to protect CUI proactively.

 Focus 1: CUI Program and Institutional Knowledge

-The CUI program made rules for CUI uniform across government agencies and third parties.
+The CUI program standardized rules for handling this information across government agencies and third-party contractors, ensuring consistent protection.

-General CUI guidelines fall under the discretion of the Information Security Oversight Office (ISOO) of the National Archives and Records Administration (NARA).
-In the DoD, the primary administrative office in charge of CUI is the Office of the Under Secretary of Defense for Intelligence and Security (OUSD (I&S)).
-For the purposes of compliance and CUI training, DoD contractors’ staff need to be cognizant of both the OUSD (I&S)’s and ISOO’s involvement.
+Overall CUI guidelines are overseen by the Information Security Oversight Office (ISOO) of the National Archives and Records Administration (NARA).
+Within the DoD, the Office of the Under Secretary of Defense for Intelligence and Security (OUSD (I&S)) serves as the primary administrative office managing CUI.
+For compliance and training purposes, contractor staff must understand the roles of both the OUSD (I&S) and ISOO in maintaining CUI security.

 Request a Consultation